 October 5, 2021

 At some point in their lives, everyone needs hospital care.
 It’s important to know the ins and outs of Medicare so that you understand the hospital coverage and benefits you receive as a Medicare beneficiary.

 Not all hospitals accept Medicare, but luckily, the vast majority of hospitals do.
 Because there are a few exceptions nationwide, you should double-check with the hospital before you go (only if it is safe to do so, of course) or visit Medicare.gov’s Health Care Comparison tool to find Medicare-accepting hospitals in your area.

 If you have Original Medicare and your chosen hospital accepts Medicare, you will still have out-of-pocket costs.
 To mitigate these expenses, Medicare Supplement Insurance or Medicare Advantage are great options.

 What is Medigap?

 Medigap and Medicare Supplement Insurance are the same thing.
 It covers things that Original Medicare (Parts A & B) does not.
 Private insurance companies sell Medigap insurance to help beneficiaries cover extra health care expenses such as:

 - Coinsurance costs

 - Insurance deductibles

 Some Medigap policies give you coverage for services that Original Medicare fails to cover.
 For instance, there are policies that will pay for medical care when you’re traveling in a foreign country.
 Original Medicare will cover its portion of the amount approved, and after that, Medigap will step in to cover its approved amount.

 To get a Medigap plan, you must be signed up for Medicare Part A and Part B. When you take out a Medigap policy, you’ll be paying a private insurance company once a month.
 This will be in addition to what you owe each month for Medicare.

 You have the option of purchasing Medigap from any insurance company that has the licensing to operate in your state (restrictions apply and rates will vary).
 You can also renew your Medigap policy whenever you’d like, even if you are suffering from health issues.
-Insurance companies are not permitted to cancel your policy, as long as you pay your monthly premium on time.
+Once you are enrolled, insurance companies are not permitted to cancel your policy as long as you pay your monthly premium on time.